Research Software Engineer Fellowships - internal coordinated process

 - Due to the short call timeline, polished prose is not expected for Case for Support during the internal selection.
 Proposals however should address the two above assessment criteria: Vision, and Leadership and Advocacy.

 2. CV (up to two sides of A4)

 3. Justification of resources (up to two sides of A4)

 - For the internal selection process, Justification for resources do not need to be detailed (e.g. bullet point list of the requested resources) or include a full costing, however should include an approximate total budget figure.

 4. Short description on ‘how the host institution department will provide a mechanism for a successful Fellow to transition to a permanent role’.
 This must be cleared with departments before IRAMS submission and departmental support packages should also be specified.

-Detailed guidelines on the above documentation can be found on the EPSRC webpage.
+Detailed guidelines on the documentation can be found on the UKRI webpage.